alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-09-19-rule-on-calling-to-unity-with-false-beliefs.md

 History and reality are the strongest proof of this for the impartial and sane people who are free from fanaticism and sophistry.
 Therein is indeed a reminder for those who have a heart or listen heedfully.
 Allah is the One Who guides to the straight path.
 He is Sufficient for us, and He is the Best Disposer of affairs.

-### Fifth
+#### Fifth

-[**Druze, Al-Nusayriyyah, Al-Isma'iliyyah**](/shiah/) and those who follow them such as [**Babists and Baha'is**](/refutals/on-bahaism-babism/) have manipulated the religious texts; legislated for themselves what Allah has not permitted for them; and imitated the Jews and the Christians in their distortions out of following the desire imitating the first leader of Fitnah (trial): **'Abdullah ibn Saba' Al-Himyary**, the head of Ibtida' (heresy), misguidance, and spreading conflict among the Muslims.
+**Druze**, **Al-Nusayriyyah**, **Al-Isma'iliyyah** and those who follow them such as **Babists** and **Baha'is** have manipulated the religious texts; legislated for themselves what Allah has not permitted for them; and imitated the Jews and the Christians in their distortions out of following the desire imitating the first leader of Fitnah (trial): **'Abdullah ibn Saba' Al-Himyary**, the head of Ibtida' (heresy), misguidance, and spreading conflict among the Muslims.
 His evil spread widely; many sects were deceived by him, so they turned to Kufr after having embraced Islam; and controversy spread among Muslims.

 Thus, the call for rapprochement between such sects and the Muslims is useless and futile, as they resemble the Jews and the Christians in their misguidance, Kufr, envy towards the Muslims and conspiring against them, even if their ways and intentions are different.
 Thus, they apply the same policy of the Jews and the Christians with the Muslims.
 For some reason, a group of Egyptian Azhari scholars attempted to make this rapprochement with the Iranian, Rafidi scholars of Qum after the Second World War.